1.0 Overview

 The University will retain the earned percentage of Title IV Funds for any tuition and accommodation charges for the period enrolled and is required to return any unearned percentage of Title IV Funds directly to the US Department of Education within 30 days of the date of withdrawal.

-Funds returned to the US Department of Education to repay the current year’s loans in the following order; Direct Unsubsidised Loan net value, Direct Subsidised Loan net value, PLUS Loan net value.
+Funds returned to the US Department of Education to repay the current year’s loans are processed in the following order: Direct Unsubsidised Loan net value, Direct Subsidised Loan net value, PLUS Loan net value.

-The University will make loan adjustments within G5 and the Common Origination and Disbursement System (COD) at this point, along with informing the National Student Loan Data System (NSLDS) of the withdrawal which will trigger loans going into repayment.
+The University will make loan adjustments within G5 and the COD System at this point, along with informing the National Student Loan Data System (NSLDS) of the withdrawal which will trigger loans going into repayment.

 Where funds are returned for a Student, based on a specified withdrawal date, those funds cannot be reinstated if the withdrawal date is later changed for a concessionary or any other reason.